AbdullahBahi/FX-Manager/docs/features.rst

-   -  with FX-Manager, there is no need to be constrained with broker's limitations, instead of performing actual trading in your broker's account each time a trading strategy ia tested, FX-Manager creates an instance of a virtual account with all properties as an actual account and performs trading simulation on this instance without affecting the actual account on MT4 trading platform.
+   -  with FX-Manager, there is no need to be constrained with broker's limitations, instead of performing actual trading in your broker's account each time a trading strategy is tested, FX-Manager creates an instance of a virtual account with all properties as an actual account and performs trading simulation on this instance without affecting the actual account on MT4 trading platform.